Electric Vehicle Grand Prix

 The Electric Vehicle Grand Prix (stylized as evGrand Prix) is an electric go-kart race held at Purdue University and the Indianapolis Motor Speedway.

-How it started
+History

 Purdue University, in conjunction with University of Notre Dame, University of Indianapolis, Ivy Tech Community College, Purdue University Calumet, and Indiana University Northwest, was awarded a $6.1 million grant by the United States Department of Energy.
 This grant was awarded to create The Indiana Advanced Electric Vehicle Training and Education Consortium (I-AEVtec).
 The goal of this consortium is to educate and train the workforce needed to design, manufacture, and maintain advanced electric vehicles and the associated infrastructure.
 This goal includes creating online courses related to batteries, fuel cells, motors, controls, electric vehicles, and environmental impact.
 As part of this grant, Purdue created an event called the Electric Vehicle Grand Prix.
 The grant was part of the grants announced by President Obama at a speech in Elkhart, Indiana in August 2009.